Spring Flower Shortbread Cookies — Buttery, Delicate, and Perfect for the Season

 Step 3: Chill the Dough

 Wrap the dough in plastic wrap and press it into a flat disk.
 Refrigerate for at least 1 hour (or up to 2 days).
-This makes it easier to roll out and helps the cookies hold their shape while baking.
+This chill time makes it easier to roll out and helps the cookies hold their shape while baking.

 Step 4: Roll and Cut

-Lightly flour your surface and roll the dough to about ¼ inch thickness.
-Use flower-shaped cookie cutters or simple rounds if you prefer.
+Lightly flour your surface and roll the dough to about 1/4 inch thickness.
+Use flower-shaped cookie cutters or simple rounds.
 Press gently if adding edible flowers now.
+Transfer the cutouts to a parchment-lined baking sheet and refrigerate again for 10–15 minutes.
+This quick chill prevents spreading.

 Step 5: Bake

 Bake at 325°F (160°C) for 12–15 minutes, or until the edges are just starting to turn golden.
 Let cool on the sheet for a few minutes before transferring to a wire rack.
+They’ll firm up as they cool and will have a delicate, melt-in-your-mouth consistency.

 Step 6: Decorate (Optional)